mbrg/power-pwn/docs/cloud_setup.md

    Click on _Edit_ and then on _When a HTTP request is received_ and copy the URL under _HTTP POST URL_

    ![HTTP Post URL](../assets/post_url.png)

+5. Note the _HTTP Post URL_ for use with the Python module.